ringcentral/engage-voice-api-docs/docs/analytics/reports/global-call-type-detail-report.md

 # About Call Details and Recordings

-Call detail records (CDRs) and recordings are available via the Global Call Type Detail Report which provides complete real-time data for all calls in Engage Voice.
+Call detail records (CDRs) and recordings are available via the Global Call Type Detail (GCTD) Report which provides complete real-time data for all calls in Engage Voice.
 When recordings are available, media URL is provided in the call detail record.

+!!! alert "Please Note"
+    Calls will appear in the GCTD report a few minutes after a call ends.
+Live calls are not included in this report.
+If you wish to retrieve information on live calls, see the [Active Calls API](../../../dialing/active-calls).

 ### Primary Parameters